 -Submit a complete application with signed research agreement.

 -Be ready to or have already started the research project.

 -Not have served in the immediate past three years on the ENA board of directors, ENA Foundation board of trustees and/or a member of the research grant review team.

-Number of award (s): Two scholarships will be awarded.
+Number of award (s): Two financial aid positions will be awarded.